The Interconnection Measurement Project

 As we discuss in greater detail below, the key take-aways from this project are:

-5. Furthermore, only 0.2% of monthly internet traffic is being sent on interconnects experiencing >95% utilization.
+- Furthermore, less than 0.1% of monthly internet traffic is being sent on interconnects experiencing >95% utilization.

 Key Terms